 Nominations for 2022 will open this summer.
-Check back for more details.
+Deadline for nominations is November 1, 2021.

 The 2019-20 review cycle for nominations to the Academy of Research was the first cycle with the new criteria and new review process.
 We learned some lessons that could strengthen the nominations and inform the review process.
 We recommend that nominators prepare the materials with the following considerations:

-1. Nominators should define their own criteria for excellence in team science and excellence in research impact, given the traditions of the nominee’s scientific domain, and present both their criteria and how the nominee’s contributions address these criteria in the nomination materials.
+1. Nominators should define their own criteria for engagement in original research and excellence in team science and excellence in research impact, given the traditions of the nominee’s scientific domain, and present both their criteria and how the nominee’s contributions address these criteria in the nomination materials.

 We recognized that these elements may be defined differently among the scientific traditions throughout occupational therapy science, and we hoped that by adding this to the instructions it may ensure a more well-rounded review.

 2. Nominees’ curricula vitae should directly address each stated criterion in the instruction materials, to ensure a fair review.
 In particular, roles on funded projects (e.g., principal investigator, co-investigator, consultant) should be specified.

 Membership in the Academy is limited to those individuals who have made distinguished, exemplary, and sustained contributions through research to the advancement of knowledge in occupational therapy.
 An applicant’s contributions through research will be evaluated based on rigor, originality, and impact.

 Engagement in original research is evaluated in the following areas (presented order of greatest consideration or weight):